 \textbf{Edge-Type Base Points.} For the sake of algorithmic generality, we do not explicitly detect sharp feature lines.
 Instead, all mesh edges and vertices are treated uniformly.
 The inset figure illustrates the 1vN strategy for generating base points and their corresponding displaced points.
 Consider a manifold edge~$e$ shared by two triangle faces~$f_1$ and~$f_2$.
 For a point on~$e$, the estimated displacement directions $\boldsymbol{n}_\mathcal{R}^{(1)}$ and $\boldsymbol{n}_\mathcal{R}^{(2)}$ may differ depending on whether the estimation is performed within~$f_1$ or~$f_2$.
 Once these directions are computed, we generate multiple displacement directions by interpolating between them.
 This is efficiently implemented using spherical linear interpolation (Slerp).

-\textbf{Vertex-Type Base Points.} For each vertex~\(v\), we place a small sphere centered at~\(v\) such that it intersects the base surface along a closed trajectory; see the inset figure.
-By extracting a set of sample points from this trajectory, we can apply Slerp to generate the corresponding displaced points.
-In practice, this process can be efficiently implemented using an alternative strategy: select a group of sample points around~\(v\), and adjust their distances to~\(v\) to match a prescribed value.
-Typically, we set the radius of the small sphere to $\rho \cdot l$, where $l$ denotes the average edge length.
-Note that any triangle-interior points lying entirely inside the sphere should be removed, ensuring that the displaced points generated from~\(v\) are given higher priority.
+\textbf{Vertex-Type Base Points.} For each vertex~\(v\), we place a small sphere centered at~\(v\) such that it intersects the base surface along a closed curve (see the inset).
+We sample points along this intersection curve and additionally 1vN sample the spherical surface for~\(v\).
+Together, these samples form the vertex-type samples.
+In practice, we place a discretized spherical sampling pattern centered at~\(v\) and directly sample points on it.
+Furthermore, we select a set of sample points in the vicinity of~\(v\) and adjust their distances to~\(v\) to match a prescribed radius.
+Specifically, the radius of the small sphere is set to $\rho \cdot l$, where $l$ denotes the average edge length.
+Any triangle-interior samples that lie entirely inside the sphere are removed, ensuring that displaced points generated from~\(v\) are assigned higher priority.

 \textbf{Further Improvements.} Although treating all edges uniformly and applying the 1vN strategy ensures generality, it may introduce unnecessary computational overhead, especially in planar regions.
 Therefore, one may optionally pre-detect sharp feature lines by applying a dihedral angle threshold, and restrict the use of the 1vN strategy to those regions only.